robric/wiki-contrail-controller/Ceilometer-support-in-release-2.2-of-Contrail-Cloud.md

 1. OpenStack release icehouse on Ubuntu 12.04.3 LTS, Ubuntu 14.04.1 LTS, and Redhat Enterprise Linux (RHEL) Server 7.0
 2. OpenStack release juno on Ubuntu 14.04.1 LTS, and Redhat Enterprise Linux (RHEL) Server 7.0

+**Note**: Ceilometer services are only installed on the first OpenStack controller node and have not been tested with HA currently

 ## Ceilometer Details
 As per the OpenStack Wiki, Ceilometer is used to reliably collect measurements of the utilization of the physical and virtual resources comprising deployed clouds, persist these data for subsequent retrieval and analysis, and trigger actions when defined criteria are met.
 For more information about Ceilometer, please check the official [OpenStack Ceilometer Wiki](https://wiki.openstack.org/wiki/Ceilometer).

 The Ceilometer architecture consists of:

 1. **Polling agent** which is designed to poll OpenStack services and build Meters.
+The polling agents are also run on the compute nodes in addition to the OpenStack controller.
 2. **Notification agent** which is designed to listen to notifications on message queue and convert them to Events and Samples.
 3. **Collector** which is designed to gather and record event and metering data created by notification and polling agents.
 4. **API server** that provides a REST API to query and view data recorded by collector service.